-How Do Dogs Shows Work?
-Grooming and Training is Serious Business
+How Do Dog Shows Like The Westminster Kennel Club And National Dog Show Work?
+Grooming And Training Is Serious Business

 Dog shows are a big umbrella category that can include all types of shows including agility competitions, scent work trials, and obedience trials which are open to mixed breed dogs and purebred dogs.
 However, when most people think of dog shows they think of dog shows like Westminster Kennel Club dog show, and the National Dog Show which are large televised dog shows.